cheprasov/ts-react-global-state/README.md

 @cheprasov/react-global-state (v0.0.1-dev5)
 =========

-The library based on React Context API and allows to use global state easy.
+The library is based on React Context API and allows to pass states (values & set functions) to children components easy via Context.

 **Note:** Currently React Class Components are not supported.
 Work in progress.